jelenalor/Scrap_flight_info/README.md

 I run the program few times a day to build up the time series data about flight prices.

 <br>
-Before running the code, set the folder called *flights_data* in your file directory for files to get saved there <br>
+Before running the code, set the folder called 'flights_data' in your file directory for files to get saved there <br>

 **To run:** <br>